ashleydavies/data-pool/README.md

-For example, you may ban users by saving their usernames to `DataStore`, as well as immediately adding their usernames to a `BannedUsers` pool, which prevents them being unable to join other servers due to `DataStore` caching.
+For example, you may ban users by saving their usernames to `DataStore`, as well as immediately adding their usernames to a `BannedUsers` pool, which prevents them being able to join other servers due to `DataStore` caching.

 ### More sophisticated example